alexandreclem/Maze/README.md

     - 3 Elevator to go down
     - 4: Collectable

+#### Keyboard Commands
+- W: Move Forward
+- A: Move Backward
+- D: Move to the Right
+- A: Move to the Left
+- ESC: Ends the program
+- R: Restart the Game

 #### Example of a Three Floor Maze
 ##### Architecture
 <p align="center" width="100%">